When to Plant

 Spring-flowering bulbs must be planted in the fall.
 They need cool soil to make roots before the onset of winter.
 Cool fall weather arrives at different times from north to south and from high elevations to low.

 Please note that the temperature of the soil lags behind the air temperature.
 You can generally plant later than the windows provided in this map.
 As long as the ground is not frozen, you can still plant.

 Windflowers carry daisy-like flowers above low ferny foliage.
 This blend combines a pure white with a lavender-blue.
-Planted thickly in sun or light shade, they make a soothing spring tapestry.
+Plant with abandon in sun or light shade to create a soothing tapestry.
 (Not suitable for cold climates.)
 Introduced 2000

 |Flower Color||White and Lavender-Blue|

 Bulb size is determined by the circumference around the largest part of the bulb.
 Colorblends only delivers top size bulbs.
 Large bulbs produce more or larger flowers than small bulbs.

 Hardy in USDA zones 5a to 8b in the South or 9b on the West Coast.
 Prechill in zones 7b and warmer in the South, Southwest, and California.

 Prefers dappled shade in most climates; will tolerate full sun in northern regions.
 Grows best in soil that has been loosened before planting.
 It’s hard to tell top from bottom on anemone tubers, but it doesn’t matter which end is up: The tubers know to send shoots up and roots down.

 |Spacing||2 inches apart|